How can I become a teacher at a bilingual school in the Netherlands?

 How do I become a teacher at a bilingual school?

 For teachers at bilingual schools, the same criteria apply as for teachers at other secondary schools (middelbare school).
-Thus, teaching at a secondary school requires a second or first degree teaching qualification (or a foreign equivalent that has been certified by DUO).
-With a second degree qualification, you can teach in mbo, vmbo and the first three years of havo and vwo.
-If you want to be able to teach the final three years of havo and vwo as well, you must have a first degree qualification.
+Teaching at a secondary school requires a second or first degree teaching qualification (or a foreign equivalent that has been certified by DUO).
+With a second degree qualification, you can teach in mbo, vmbo and the first three years (onderbouw) of havo and vwo.
+If you want to be able to teach the final three years (bovenbouw) of havo and vwo as well, you must have a first degree qualification.
 These qualifications can be obtained by following a fulltime or parttime teacher training program at a research university (universiteit) or a university of applied sciences (hogeschool), or through a side-entry program (zij-instroomtraject).

 Which schools offer bilingual education?